sensu/sensu-docs/content/sensu-go/5.16/installation/install-sensu.md

 After starting the Sensu backend, open the web UI by visiting http://localhost:3000.
 You may need to replace `localhost` with the hostname or IP address where the Sensu backend is running.

-To log in to the web UI, enter your Sensu user credentials (the user ID and password you provided with `sensu-backend init`).
+To log in to the web UI, enter your Sensu user credentials (the user ID and password you provided with `sensu-backend init`, or `admin` and `P@ssw0rd!` if you're using Docker).
 Select the ☰ icon to explore the web UI.

 ### 5. Make a request to the health API